-Have you ever visited a thrift shop?
-If you enjoy the thrill of the hunt and have a spare afternoon, consider taking a trip to your local store.
-You never knew what you’ll find!
-August 17 is actually National Thrift Shop Day, and even with COVID-19 restrictions in place, a visit to a thrift store can be fun… and may be profitable, too.
+Have you ever visited a thrift shop, flea market or swap meet?
+If you enjoy the thrill of the hunt and have a spare afternoon, consider an excursion.
+You never know what you’ll find!

 For me, the fun of thrifting is finding a unique “treasure.”
 And, during the course of several years of consistent searching, I can claim quite a few!
-For example, I have unearthed multiple Orrefors, Galway and Waterford crystal vases and bowls at a cost of about $2 each.
+For example, I have unearthed multiple Orrefors, Galway and Waterford crystal vases, candlesticks and bowls at a cost of about $2 each.

 I have also found dozens of collectible, vintage items, such as a pair wooden lacrosse sticks, which I bought for $3, and sold for $150.